foundationallm/foundationallm/src/UI/Chat/README.md

 # FoundationaLLM Chat UI

 This is the main web UI entry point for the FounationaLLM platform.
-It is a dotnet based Razor application that allows for the input of user prompts.
+It is a dotnet based Blazor application that allows for the input of user prompts.
 The user prompts and responses are persisted in Azure Cosmos DB.

 ## Overview